Patchier/No-Not-Vegas/README.md

-# No, Not Vegas
+# My Kind of Courier

-October 22nd, 2021 - Full Install: ~50GB.
+October 22nd, 2021 - Full Install: ~54GB.

 ## OVERVIEW

-This ReadMe is designed to help you with installing and beginning your adventures in New Reno, alongside a few new quests.
+This ReadMe is designed to help you with installing and beginning your adventures in New Vegas, with a few friends along.

 ## GOALS

 -  Install and make minor configuration to Fallout: New Vegas.

--  Install and get started with the New Reno experience you deserve!
+-  Install and get started with My Kind of Courier!

 ## SPECIFICATIONS